What's On & Local Events

 One of the darker paintings is near the M-Shed Museum and harbourside, of The Grim Reaper.
 The white hooded figure is rowing a boat displayed outside the Bristol Life Gallery.
 It used to be on the side of a former cargo ship known as the Thekla, which was moored in the harbour.
 It was too exposed to the elements and was deteriorating rapidly.
 It is now on a long-term loan to M-Shed, where you can also see Banksy’s Tesco Value Petrol Bomb poster on display in the Bristol People Gallery.

 Passing Brunel's SS Great Britain, Aardman headquarters and looking over to see the coloured houses of Cliftonwood, is the newest of Banky's Bristol works.
-The Girl with the Pierced Eardrum first appeared on the side of a building in Albion Docks in Hanover Place, in Bristol's Harbourside in October 2014.
-You can find it near to Bristol Marina, look out for the clock tower.
+The Girl with the Pierced Eardrum first appeared on the side of a building in Albion Docks in Hanover Place, in Bristol's Harbourside, in October 2014.
+You can find it near Bristol Marina, look out for the clock tower.

 Stokes Croft, the heart of Bristol’s cultural quarter, is where you'll find plenty of trendy clothes shops, record stores and quirky boutiques.
 Banksy's painting Mild Mild West is located next to the creative hub The Canteen.
 The whole area resembles an outdoor gallery with colourful graffiti that transforms the walls and buildings.